philote/Spirtuum/firebender-memory-bank/activeContext.md

   - JVM/Desktop uses BundledSQLiteDriver with Room builder
   - iOS implementation will use platform-specific SQLite drivers (deferred)
 - Ensuring cross-platform component tests use platform-agnostic approaches
+- Using a simple custom navigation system instead of a complex library
+- Implementing platform-specific sharing functionality with a unified interface